williamoliveira/eloquent-array-query-builder/README.md

 So you can have easy to use filters to filter your data, without the need to write long conditional queries by hand, very useful for APIs.

-:warning: It still in alpha, isn't well tested and the API may change a bit so it's recommended to be used in production yet

 ## How to install

 `composer require williamoliveira/eloquent-array-query-builder:dev-master`